Street Orchards for Community Security

 We live in a society that is often short on time and in search of convenience.
 Traditional means of grinding mesquite pods and processing other wild foods often demand more time than busy folks are willing to give up.
 So we sought to speed up the process and make it fun.
 Thanks to a $4,900 PRO Neighborhoods grant we were able to purchase a farm-scale hammermill and mount it to a trailer to make it mobile.
 We take the mill to various public, community milling events to which folks can conveniently bring their harvested mesquite pods (fig. 33).
 The hammermill can grind 5 gallons of whole mesquite pods into 1 gallon of finely textured, naturally sweet flour in just 5 minutes.
 Traditionally this would’ve taken hours (fig. 34).

 The milling events are typically held in conjunction with local farmers’ markets or mesquite pancake feasts to enhance the diversity of available foods and to expose folks to the wonderful flavors and potential abundance of locally grown foods.
 The events are organized in October and November at community gardens, the community food bank, and community centers, to correspond with the late summer garden harvest and the end of the mesquite pod harvest.
 Mesquite pancakes served with prickly pear and saguaro syrups or backyard honey “plant the seeds” of the native foods’ delicious tastes and potential within the minds and palates of the hungry public (fig. 35).
-(Click here for a video of one of the community fiestas.)
 The sale of, and feasting on, local garden produce like corn, squash, tomatoes, and tepary beans, and cultural foods like tamales, sweet potato pie, and pickled cholla buds are encouraged.
 Local musicians play as folks eat and the hammermill is fired up to grind the mesquite pods brought by community members who harvested over the summer.
 Flour goes home with the harvesters, and mesquite breads, cookies, and sauces are cooked up in their kitchens.